eeegor/ipps-api/README.md

 Prettier is a code formatter that ensures that all outputted code conforms to a consistent style

-Run the following command before each commit to make sure your changes are valid :nerd_face:
+Run the following command before each commit, making sure your changes are valid :nerd_face:

 Formats all `Js/Jsx`, `Json` and `Css, Scss` files according to `package.json / .prettierrc` presets